EisenbergEffect/hello-web-components/README.md

 ## Step One

-* In your JavaScript file, declare the behavior for your `name-tag` custom element by creating `class` named `NameTag` that extends from `HTMLElement`.
+* In your JavaScript file, declare the behavior for your `name-tag` custom element by creating a `class` named `NameTag` that extends from `HTMLElement`.
 * Register your element with the browser by calling `customElements.define(...)`, providing your desired HTML tag name and the class that implements the component.
 * When you refresh the browser, you should still see the same text as before.
 However, if you inspect the `name-tag` element, you will see that it's not only an HTMLElement but that its constructor is `NameTag`.